DeepShift: Towards Multiplication-Less Neural Networks: Benchmark Results

 \subsection{CIFAR10 Data Set}

-ResNet18 and MobileNetv2 models were trained on scratch on CIFAR10 usnig DeepShit-PS method.
-The models were trained with momentum of 0.9 and weight decay of \num{1e-4}.
-The loss criterion used was categorical cross entropy.
+ResNet18 \cite{He_2016_CVPR} and MobileNetv2 \cite{Sandler2018} models were trained from scratch on CIFAR10 using both DeepShift methods.
+The models were trained with a momentum of 0.9 and weight decay of \num{1e-4}.
+The loss criterion used was categorical cross-entropy.
 The learning rate used to train was 0.1 that decays by a factor of 0.1 at epochs 80, 120, and 160, the number of epochs for training was 200, and the batch size was 128.

-For ResNet18, we have added an additional test of training the baseline (multiplication-based) 32-bit floating point weights using RAdam, to compare it with DeepShift-PS that uses RAdam and ensure the comparisons are fair.
-The best accuracy reached by the baseline ResNet18 model with SGD was 94.86\% and with RAdam was 94.06\%.
+For ResNet18, we have added an additional test of training the baseline (multiplication-based) 32-bit floating-point weights using RAdam, to compare it with DeepShift-PS that uses RAdam.
+This test was made to ensure that the comparisons are fair and that the use of RAdam as an optimizer is not giving an unfair advantage to DeepShift-PS.
+The best accuracy reached by the baseline ResNet18 model with SGD was 94.45\% and with RAdam was 94.06\%.

-For training starting with a pre-trained model, the learning rate was $ 1 \times 10^-4 $, and the number of epochs was 15.
+For training starting with a pre-trained model, the learning rate was $ 1 \times 10^{-3} $, decaying with a rate of 0.1 every 5 epochs, and the number of epochs was 15.

+In order to compare with other multiplication-less models, we also trained VGG19-Small \cite{simonyan2015deep} from scratch to compare with AdderNet \cite{AdderNet}, that replaces multiplications with additions, and ShiftAddNet \cite{ShiftAddNet} that combined our DeepShift-PS approach with AdderNet.
+In Table \ref{cifar10-results} we mark ShiftAddNet with an asterisk to indicate that the accuracies shown are based on the results from the authors' paper rather than being reproduced by us.
+In order to make a fair comparison, the results shown are based on using 32-bit fixed-point activations.

-The training plots are shown in \ref{fig:cifar10} while the numerical results for evaluating on the validation set for various scenarios are shown in Table \ref{cifar10-results}.
+\ifdefined\arxiv The training plots are shown in \ref{fig:cifar10}. \fi The numerical results for evaluating the validation set for various scenarios are shown in Table \ref{cifar10-results}.
+The results show that on CIFAR10, training with bit-wise shifts is capable is obtaining results almost the same as, and in the case of MobileNetv2 with DeepShift-Q, more than the multiplication-based baseline.